Top blog articles

 The scarcity of water is a major issue every garden faces during summer time.
-Insufficient water in the soil causes it to break down and creates wears and cracks.
-This will cause loosening of the roots and causes a brown tint on the green leaves.
+Insufficient water in the soil causes it to break down and creates cracks.
+This will cause loosening of the roots and a brown tint on the green leaves.

 Regularly amend the soil with compost to boost the nutrition and improving the moist spots beneath the soil.
 You can also try adding layers of mulch to the soil to maintain its moisture.
 You can also try using drip hoses to minimize evaporation.
 The best remedy to withstand the drought season is by watering the flower beds in the morning when the temperature is low.

-This disorder is mainly found in vegetables like; tomatoes, peppers, melons or eggplants.
-You might have come across a water-soaked spot or a black hardened on the tomatoes in your garden.
-Well, that’s your cue from Mother Nature that your garden has some calcium deficiency.
+This disorder is mainly found in vegetables such as tomatoes, peppers, melons, or eggplants.
+You might have come across a water-soaked or a black hardened spot on the tomatoes in your garden.
+Well, that’s your cue from Mother Nature that your garden has calcium deficiency.
 Blossom-end rot usually occurs when the calcium content of the soil bed is depleted.